AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/using-date-diff-calc-column-.md

     * Select `Starting DATETIME` column** > Choose the starting datetime field, which is typically the event that occurs earlier

 1. Provide a name to the column and Click **[!UICONTROL Save]**.
-1. The column will be available to use *immediately*.
+1. The column is available to use *immediately*.

 As an example, the following example is configured to calculate the `Seconds between order date and customer's creation date`: